djboni/yocto-benchmark/README.md

 For now, the main focus is to grasp the impact that the number of CPU cores and the amount of RAM available have in the build time.

-To achieve that we gather hardware and system information and time the builds of the default core-image-minimal and its SDK from the kirkstone release.
+To achieve that we gather hardware and system information and we time the builds of the default core-image-minimal and its SDK from the kirkstone release.

+Feel free to benchmark and send the results of any hardware, including personal computers, laptops, virtual servers, bare-metal servers, and so on.

 ## Step 1 - Clone the repository